bxdoan/bxdoan/README.md

 <div align="center">

-> Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful.
+> That’s why I can’t make a change.
+Everything I do is so… Half-assed.

-> — Albert Schweitzer —
+> — Hiroshi Kido —

 </div>